TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-The version of qpdf in use does not have any vulnerabilities, but the fact that we can run it as root is dangerous, since by executing the following command we can access any file on the machine:
+The version of qpdf in use does not have any vulnerabilities, but the fact that we can run it as root is dangerous, since by executing the following command we can `access any file on the machine`:

 <br />